Beit Shearim National Park – Full Visitors Guide

 Note: you can click on the map to enlarge it.

-Note: To visit the Menorah caves complex, you must register for a tour.
-Accessing those caves is allowed only with a guide.
-And I will show those caves later in this post.
+Note: You must register for a tour to visit the Menorah Caves complex.
+Access to those caves is allowed only with a guide.
+I will show them later in this article.

-And here is a view of the city during the Talmud and Mishnah.
-As you can see, the city was on top of the hill, and the burial caves were in the valley.
+Here is a view of the city during the Talmud and Mishnah.
+As you can see, the city was on top of a hill, and the burial caves were in the valley.

 Tracks

 As mentioned in the section above, there are three compounds.
-The most popular track is the mausoleum and most burial caves.
-There is also a trail to the Menorah caves complex, but you can visit it only as part of a tour.
-And outside the national park, you can find remains of the ancient city.
+The most popular track is the mausoleum and most burial caves (marked in blue on the map).
+There is also a trail to the Menorah caves complex (marked in red on the map), but you can visit it only as part of a tour.
+Outside the national park, you can find the remains of the ancient city.
 All paths are not long and not difficult.

 Opening Hours